ethereumvalidatornode/eth-validator-monitor/README.md

 - Monitor multiple validators from a single dashboard
 - Live balance, effectiveness, and uptime tracking
 - Block proposal and attestation history
+- Search and filter validators by name, index, or status

 📊 **Performance Analytics**
 - Health score calculation for each validator